 With time, the ferret’s heart chambers enlarge due to abnormal pressures and increased work load, similar to congestive heart failure/CHF in people.
 These stretched, enlarged chambers can also damage the heart’s electrical system resulting in abnormal heart beats (arrhythmias) or a galloping (fast) pulse.

-MIT pioneered the use of ferrets in biomedical research.
-In 1987, they described an 8-year old ferret from the Worcester Science Center brought to them near death due to heart failure.
+MIT in Boston pioneered the use of ferrets in biomedical research.
+In 1987, they described an 8-year-old ferret from the Worcester Science Center brought to them near death due to heart failure.
 Its heart was very enlarged and flabby.
 Much of its heart muscle had been replaced by scar tissue interspersed with inflammatory cells (monocytes).
-The condition of its heart valves were not noted. (ref) They diagnosed the ferret’s problem as dilatative cardiomyopathy.
+The condition of its heart valves were not noted.
+They diagnosed the ferret’s problem as dilatative cardiomyopathy.

-To this day we do not know if DCM is a primary disease in ferrets or just the result of heart valve failure.
-In cats, it is known to occur due to a taurine amino acid deficiency.
+To this day, we do not know whether DCM is a primary disease in ferrets or just the result of heart valve failure.
+In cats, it is known to occur due to a taurine deficiency.
 It is rare in cat now because cat food manufacturers now add additional taurine.
 The prime source of taurine in your ferret’s diet is meat.
-So a diet deficient in meat could conceivably be involved.
-In 2018 the FDA began investigating a potential link between canine diets and an increased occurrence of DCM in dogs.
+So, a diet deficient in meat could conceivably be involved.
+In 2018, the FDA began investigating a potential link between canine diets and an increased occurrence of DCM in dogs.
 In 2019, they announced that there appeared to be a link between diets containing peas, lentils and potatoes and the increase in canine DCM cases.
 No one yet knows why and no one knows if this has any bearing on DCM in ferrets.

 Most ferrets with heart issues do not have heartworms.
-But if you live in a heartworm area and you do not give your ferret a monthly heartworm preventative, and if your ferret is exposed to mosquitoes, it has the potential to become infected with canine heartworms.
+But if you live in a heartworm area, and you do not give your ferret a monthly heartworm preventative, and if your ferret is exposed to mosquitoes, it has the potential to become infected with canine heartworms.
 The signs of heartworms in ferrets are the same as the signs of heart failure due to the other causes I mention.
 A single adult heartworm is sufficient to cause severe heart and lung problems.
 However, the tests used to detect heartworms in dogs are not very sensitive in detecting heartworms in ferrets.
-Those tests rely on sufficient heartworm antigen (large molecules originating from the heartworm ‘s surface) being detected.
+Those tests rely on sufficient heartworm antigen (large molecules originating from the heartworm’s surface) being detected.
 Those antigens are rarely if ever in high enough concentration in small animals like ferrets whose heart and lung vessels are only large enough to harbor a heartworm or two.
-Tests that look for living heartworm larva in the blood stream also commonly fail because it is rare to find those microscopic larva (microfilaria) in ferrets (they are said to be present in only 25-50% of cases and are easily missed).
-Occasionally the adult heartworm can be visualized during an ultrasound exam.
-Suspicions increase when a ferret with heart and lung issues lives unmedicated in a heartworm zone and is young (under 3-4 years of age). (ref) Treatment options are the same as they are for cats, but as with cats, successful treatment is a rarity.
+Tests that look for living heartworm larva in the blood stream also commonly fail because it is rare to find those microscopic larvae (microfilaria) in ferrets (they are said to be present in only 25-50% of cases and are easily missed).
+Occasionally, the adult heartworm can be visualized during an ultrasound exam.
+Suspicions increase when a ferret with heart and lung issues lives, without monthly heartworm preventatives, in a heartworm zone and is young (under 3-4 years of age).
+Treatment options are the same as they are for cats, but as with cats, successful treatment is a rarity.

 Because weakened hearts have limited options to compensate for reduced abilities, the signs of all forms of heart failure are quite similar.

 As time goes by, sluggish blood flow allows fluid to pool in their tummy and lungs.
-So a potbelly (due to ascitic fluid) is common.
+So, a potbelly (due to ascitic fluid) is common.
 Infrequently a soft cough is present as well.
 Some notice that their ferret’s gums are a bit bluish and/or pale.
-Respiration is usually fast and sometimes labored (dyspnic).
+Respiration is usually fast and sometimes labored (dyspneic).
 The normal respiration rate of a ferret is about 30-36 breaths per minute.

 Rear Leg Weakness & Lameness

 In dogs cats and humans, the proBNP test and tests similar to it can identify heart problems that might result in this problem.
-However through 2019, there is little veterinary experience or confirmation that these tests are helpful in ferrets. (ref)
+However, there is little veterinary experience or confirmation that these tests are helpful in ferrets – although theoretically, they should be.